 Fees - All fees are NON-REFUNDABLE

-- All Orchestra Fellows receive a fellowship that covers tuition, housing, and meals (a $4000 value)
+- All Orchestra Fellows receive a fellowship that covers tuition, on-campus housing and meals in UH cafeteria (a $4000 value)

 - Application fee: $80 (Due with TMF application and payable online by credit card)